jadedanial/asset-maintenance-system/README.md

 # General Information

-A system designed to optimize the asset's performance by ensuring all assets are well maintained.
+An asset performance optimization system that aims to enhance the efficiency and effectiveness of an organization’s assets.
+This system is designed to ensure that all assets are well-maintained and functioning at their optimal capacity.

 # Technology Used